Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Single impurity limit

 It is first instructive to consider the impurity in the uniform topological superconductor, shown in Figs. \ref{fig:embbedding}ae.
 In particular, it is observed that the existence of a strong non-magnetic impurity ($w=2t$) gives rise to an in-gap state (Fig.~\ref{fig:embbedding}a), and that the spatial profile of such in-gap mode is localized around the impurity (Fig.~\ref{fig:embbedding}e) and features intensity oscillations in space.
 These results in the uniform limit directly suggest that the moire pattern will give rise to a rich interference pattern with the in-gap state, ultimately responsible for the strong dependence of the location of the impurity observed in previous sections.

-We now move on to consider the case with a finite moire pattern and single impurity, whose density of states is shown in Figs. \ref{fig:embbedding}bcd and the local density of states is shown in Figs. \ref{fig:embbedding}efg.
+We now move on to consider the case with a finite moire pattern and single impurity, whose density of states is shown in Figs. \ref{fig:embbedding}bcd and the local density of states is shown in Figs. \ref{fig:embbedding}fgh, for different location of the impurity with respect to the center of the moire pattern, shown by the insets in fgh.
 In particular, we consider three different locations of the impurities.
 As shown in Fig.~\ref{fig:embbedding}bcd for all the locations of the impurities, we observe in-gap modes at energies $\epsilon_V$.
 When computing the local density of states associated with those in-gap modes $\epsilon_V$, shown in Figs. \ref{fig:embbedding}fgh, it is observed that the interference pattern between the bound state and the moire pattern leads to a strong dependence depending on the location of the impurity\cite{Liebhaber2019}.
 Furthermore, it observed that the in-gap mode spans over several moire unit cells, highlighting that for the periodic array considered in the sections above the in-gap modes between different unit cells have a strong overlap.

 The previous results highlight that impurities in the moire pattern give rise to in-gap states whose wavefunctions can potentially span over several unit cells, and lead to strong interference effects with the moire modulation.
 The previous phenomenology accounts for the strong dependence of the topological gap as a function of the impurity location observed in Sec.~\ref{sec:weak} and Sec.~\ref{sec:strong}.
-While so far we have focused on the impact of the moire pattern in the bulk of the system, the topologically non-trivial nature of the system motivated the question of whether a similar impact is created in the topological edge modes.